Chinese developer SCE Group seeks offshore debt restructuring after default

 "The group's liquid cash and bank deposits may not be sufficient to meet its current and future obligations," the developer said, citing declining sales and tightening liquidity since the second quarter .

-Shares of SCE did not trade in the early afternoon shortly following the announcement.
-They rose 3.5% in the morning.
+Shares of SCE were up 1.75% as at 0537 GMT following the announcement, narrowing from a 3.5% gain in the morning.

+Confidence in the property sector, which accounts for one-fourth of economic activity, has sunk since 2021 when a crackdown by Beijing on credit accumulation by developers fuelled a debt crisis.

+China's new home prices rose slightly in September, breaking a four-month decline, private data showed, as developers sped up launches to take advantage of a recent slew of support measures, including easing some borrowing rules and relaxing of home purchasing curbs in some cities.

 ((clare.jim@thomsonreuters.com;))